davekinkead/school-performance/paper.coffee.md

 ## A Model of School Performance

 We begin by modelling students.
 Students have a level of academic achievement measured from a minimum of `0.0` to a maximum of `1.0`.
 Academic achievement is broadly construed and can be interpreted as any attribute of value that can be influenced by schooling.
-This achievement is uniformly randomly generated and is centred around a stipulated mean of `0.5`.
+This achievement is randomly generated with a uniform distribution and is centred around a mean of `0.5`.

     class Student